 - Pay close attention to lighting as it has a large impact on the audience’s perception of your professionalism.

-- Make sure your background and foreground is free of possible distractions, and
+- Make sure your background and foreground is free of possible distractions

-- Any finally but very importantly make sure cell phones are off, desk phones are on mute, and any applications that may try and alert you on your computer are shut-down.
+- And most importantly, make sure cell phones are off, desk phones are on mute, and any applications that may try and alert you on your computer are shut-down

 - ￼ “Here’s A List Of Best Practices and Tips For Successful Webcasting”: Dan Rayburn, StreamingMediaBlog.com